Jotham: Chronological issues

-When Jotham began his rule in Judah his reign was synchronized with that of Pekah and not with Menahem, although both were then on their thrones.
-This points to close Judean ties with Pekah than with Menahem, and a common resistance against the Assyrian threat could well have been the cause.
-The fact that Jotham's accession in 751/50 is synchronized with the years of Pekah provides strong evidence that Pekah was then ruling as king.
-And the fact that Ahaz's accession in 736/35 is likewise synchronized with a reign of Pekah that began in 752/51 provides further proof that it was at that time that Pekah began his reign.
-These synchronisms of II Kings 15:32 and 16:1 are not artificial and they are not late.
-No scribe of a later period unacquainted with the historical details of the time would, or could, have invented them.

 In Judah, the growing Assyrian pressure strengthened the hand of those who sought accommodation to the enemy from the north, resulting in a change of leadership:

-In 736 and 735 Tiglath-pileser was again in the northwest, in the regions of Mount Nal and Urartu.
-Many in Judah would no doubt think that the time had come to submit or be crushed.
-In 735 it is altogether likely that a pro-Assyrian group felt itself strong enough to force Jotham into retirement and to place Ahaz on the throne.
-Although Jotham continued to live to his (Ahaz') twentieth year (II Kings 15:30), 732/31, it was Ahaz who directed affairs from 735.

 Thiele therefore explained the reason for the complexity of the chronological data for this time by taking into account the historical background.
 He then found that the regnal years for Judah and Israel that can be constructed from the Biblical texts fit into the known movements of the Assyrian kings during this time.

 Further chronological notes

 The calendars for reckoning the years of kings in Judah and Israel were offset by six months, that of Judah starting in Tishri (in the fall) and that of Israel in Nisan (in the spring).
 Cross-synchronizations between the two kingdoms therefore often allow narrowing of the beginning and/or ending dates of a king to within a six-month range.
 For Jotham, the Scriptural data allow the narrowing of the beginning of his coregency with Uzziah as occurring some time in the six-month interval on or following Nisan 1, 750 BCE.
 In terms of Judean reckoning, this would be in the year that started in Tishri of 751 BCE.
 His sole reign began in the year that started on Tishri 1, 740 BCE, and its end was in the six-month interval that started on Nisan 1, 735 BCE.
 His death occurred in the year that started in Tishri, 732 BCE.